 What am I proud of?
 Mostly things that I can never really tell anyone about, or that I could tell but no one would really "get".
 Like the scars on my left leg from going through the French doors at 106 Main St. Like taking the Big Wheel back.
 Like managing to never tell a soul about something that if I'd told, could've changed the lives of at least four people in a very real, very sad way.

-I'm proud of S. B. calling me Ophelia even though I managed to get all the way through 4 years at WSU and who knows how many of his and Marianna's classes without ever actually reading Hamlet.
+I'm proud of S. B. calling me Ophelia even though I managed to get all the way through 4 years of undergrad and who knows how many of his and Marianna's classes without ever actually reading Hamlet.
 [Note: This is not strictly true; I read it, but in a philosophy class, not in a History class.]
 Even though later I came to understand that being called Ophelia either meant he thought I was a suicidal freak or ... maybe he knew I hadn't read Hamlet.
 Hmmm.

 I'm proud of my second ear piercing, even though it's so not edgy or trendy or anything, but it means something to me that I can't even explain to myself.
 All I know is that when I reach up to twist my earring backs and feel 2 of them on each ear, it's a tiny rush of joy.

 I'm proud of being friends, in any way that I can claim, with John (my philosopher).
 And Brian, although that "friendship" certainly is all over the board and can't be counted on.
 And Rob.
 And Steve S. (who is not the Steve in the band, thank you very much).
 And Jon and Mike, and Joe (and Jim).
 And Geoff, of course, even though I'm convinced that he thinks I'm insane.
-And Eric.
-And Ted, who got out while the getting was good.
+And E. And Ted, who got out while the getting was good.
 (But that reminds me how much I miss Dan and Dan and Chris, and Chris, too.)
 And Matt, even though he is too young and long-haired to have anything to do with old friends now.
 Maybe I see a lot of holes where the links to my past used to be, but there are a lot of amazing people there, too.
 It's humbling and I'm lucky.

 With all this, why would I care about law school?